All Episodes

 I have those same emotions.

-But I think the lesson of 9-11 is that we have to guard against attempt to have our emotions exploited, especially by people in government, to cede freedoms and vest them with more power because they convinced us to be so angry that we're willing to abolish all constraints on government power in order to avenge it.
+But I think the lesson of 9-11 is that we have to guard against the attempt to have our emotions exploited, especially by people in government, to cede freedoms and vest them with more power because they convinced us to be so angry that we're willing to abolish all constraints on government power in order to avenge it.

-Even if you don't care because it's not directed at you, even if you're not opposed to it on principle, at least pragmatically understand that whatever you endorse to be used against your political opponents, you're not just endorsing to be used against them, you're endorsing as a framework as a system.
+Even if you don't care because it's not directed at you, even if you're not opposed to it on principle, at least pragmatically understand that whatever you endorse to be used against your political opponents, you're not just endorsing to be used against them, you're endorsing as a framework, as a system.

-And they'll absolutely use these same frameworks against you and you'll have no cause to complain since you so vocally called for them to be used.
+and they'll absolutely use these same frameworks against you and you'll have no cause to complain since you so vocally called for them to be used.

 Obviously, I'm living proof of this.